 On the be careful what you wish for front, Massachusetts Energy and Environment Secretary Ian Bowles announced yesterday an effort to examine “options for changes in administrative structures and programs to meet environmental goals in light of budget challenges.”
 The announcement identifies three separate areas of investigation:

 Public-Private Partnerships – This makes a lot of sense, but, based on the announcement, seems to be too narrowly focused.
 The announcement indicates that the review will focus on management of properties owned by the Department of Conservation and Recreation.
-However, we shouldn’t just be looking at whether to let Disney sponsor the… More
+However,… More

 Late last week, Elliott Gilberg, Acting Director of EPA’s Office of Site Remediation Enforcement (OSRE) issued an Interim Policy on Managing the Duration of Remedial Design/Remedial Action Negotiations.
 Members of the regulated community may not be surprised by the contents of the memo, but they certainly will not be pleased.
 In brief, the memorandum fundamentally makes two points: